iamd3vil/blobasaur/CLUSTERING.md

 ## Automatic Key Redirection

-When a client requests a key that doesn't belong to the current node, Blobnom responds with a MOVED error:
+When a client requests a key that doesn't belong to the current node, Blobasaur responds with a MOVED error:

 ```
 -MOVED 3999 127.0.0.1:6382